o-dka/vsclassic-icon-theme/README.md

 # What is this ?
-This is a fork of  beautiful @jez9999 's vsclassic-icon-theme , hosted on open-vsx.org.
+This is a fork of  beautiful @jez9999 's vsclassic-icon-theme.

 ## Visual Studio classic icons theme